ptrsr/pi-template/README.md

 # PI-TEMPLATE
 A template repo for [PI-CI](https://github.com/ptrsr/pi-ci): fork me for automated RPi builds!

-This repository uses Github Actions to run tasks in a Raspberry Pi VM.
-The VM image is then uploaded as an artifact, ready to be flashed to an SD card and used by a real RPi.
+This repository uses Github Actions to prepare Raspberry Pi images, enabling [configurations to be defined as code](https://www.redhat.com/en/topics/automation/what-is-infrastructure-as-code-iac) through Ansible.
-Every commit represents a snapshot of a RPi configuration, resulting in reproducible images.
-This approach provides multiple advantages;
+Every commit represents a snapshot of a RPi configuration, that can be reproduced by flashing the image on an SD card and running the included Ansible playbook (that is defined in this repo).

+- Create images that work from first boot
 - No more need to create back-ups of SD cards
-- Easily share images
-- Create images that work from first boot
-- keep track of difficult configurations (such as servers)
+- Keep track of difficult configurations
-- Allows going back to older versions (if the newer one has problemsz)
+- Returning to an older version
+- Easily share configurations

-## Prerequisites
+## Usage
+Flash the image provided in this repo as a demo!
+After flashing, log in as root (no password need) and run `./run.sh local`.
+The script will setup the environment defined in the `./inv/local.yml` inventory file.
+After the configuration is done, you can log in using `test-user` and `test-password`.
-Forking and pushing this repo on GitHub will automatically enable and run the actions out of the box!
+Forking this repo on GitHub will automatically enable and run the actions out of the box for your own, custom configuration.

-### Local
+### Pipeline
-It is also possible to run the VM locally, but it requires some software to be installed.
+It is also possible to run the configuration pipeline locally, but it requires some software to be installed.
 To do so;
 - Clone this repo.
 - Have this repo as current working directory.
 - Install `docker`.